InstantCommands

 return command

-How can I import a module without problem?
+How can I import a module?

 You can import your modules outside the function as you wish.